Baryon Production at LHC Experiments: Average pt of Hyperons vs. Energy: Abstract

 \section{Abstract}

-{ This paper examines the transverse momentum spectra of baryons in the multi particle production at modern colliders using Quark-Gluon String Model (QGSM).
-It discusses 1) the difference in $\Lambda^0$ hyperon spectra at proton-antiproton vs. proton-proton reactions; 2) the growth of average transverse momenta of $\Lambda$ hyperon with proton-proton collision energies and 3) the dependence of average $p_t$ on the masses of mesons and baryons at the LHC energy 7 TeV.
+{ This paper examines the transverse momentum spectra of baryons in the multi particle production at modern colliders in the frameworks of Quark-Gluon String Model (QGSM).
+It discusses: 1) the difference in $\Lambda^0$ hyperon spectra at proton-antiproton vs. proton-proton reactions on previous colliders; 2) the difference in hyperon spectra between the experiments on colliders of low energies and the results from modern machines; 3) the growth of average transverse momenta of $\Lambda$ hyperon with the energies of proton-proton collisions up to $\sqrt{s}$ = 7 TeV of LHC experiments.
 This analysis of baryon spectra led to the following conclusions.
-First, the fragmentation of antidiquark-diquark side of pomeron diagram makes the major contribution to baryon production spectra in the asymmetric $p$-$\bar{p}$ reaction.
-Second, the average $p_t$'s of hyperons steadily grow with energy on the range from $\sqrt{s}$= 53 GeV to 7 TeV.
-Since no dramatic changes were seen in the characteristics of baryon production, the hadroproduction processes do not cause the "knee" in the cosmic ray proton spectra at the energies between Tevatron and LHC.
-Third, the average transverse momentum analysis, through examining the different mass of hadrons, reveals the regularity in the mass gaps between baryon-meson generations.
-This observation gives the possibility for more hadron states with the masses: 13.7, 37.3, 101.5, 276, 750...
-GeV, which are produced by geometrical progression with the mass factor of order $\delta$(lnM)=1.
-These hadrons may possess new quantum numbers or consist of heavy multi quarks. }
+First, the fragmentation of antidiquark-diquark side of one-pomeron diagram makes the major contribution to baryon production spectra in the asymmetric $p$-$\bar{p}$ reaction.
+Second, the average $p_t$'s of hyperons in p-p collisions steadily grow with energy on the range from $\sqrt{s}$= 53 GeV to 7 TeV.
+The additional conclusion is the following: since no dramatic changes have been seen in the characteristics of baryon production, the hadroproduction processes do not cause the "knee" in the cosmic ray proton spectra at the energies between Tevatron collider and LHC.